With 10+ years experience in Network Marketing, Miguel de Oliveira is a true believer of simpleness, personal relationships and hard work.

 I always wanted to be free, so I never had a normal job.
 Before I joined my first network business, I had a rock’n’roll band.
 I always loved rock’n’roll music since I was 3-4 years old, and I started a band when I was 18.
 We became very popular in Portugal fast, we played on music festivals and TV shows.
 After 10 years of success, I wanted to do something very different.

 My sister was in a Network Marketing business, I went to a few events with her and I liked what I saw there, so I joined and fell in love with the industry.
 I joined my first MLM business because of the money and I am still here because of the money.
-I belive since the beginning that MLM is the perfect and fastest vehicle to become rich.
+I believe since the beginning that MLM is the perfect and fastest vehicle to become rich.

 What is your secret to success?